GoZaddy/buycoins_sdk/docs/source/index.rst

    * Perform P2P trading on the Buycoins platform
    * Get the latest prices of various cryptocurrencies in Naira and so on.

+Features
+^^^^^^^^^^^^
+Buycoins Python SDK comes with amazing features and benefits such as:

+   * **Strong emphasis on types**
+      | Everyone loves types!
+      | All Buycoins GraphQL types and enums have a corresponding native Python Class or Enum provided by this package.
+      | There are also convenience methods for converting fields of a GraphQL response to a native Python object instantly.
+   * **Capability**
+      With this SDK, you have access to all the functionality of the official Buycoins API
+   * **Flexibility**
+         While you can do almost anything you want to do with the classes provided, you can also write your own custom queries if you choose to, and so much more

 Getting Started
 ^^^^^^^^^^^^^^^^